 At Hillcross we learn about, and celebrate differences and ensure that everyone supports children with barriers to their learning.
 We do this by ensuring everyone understands the needs of others, and the adaptive strategies put in place, so that they can participate in assisting and speaking up for others.
-By being inclusive, and having open and honest communication with our children, helps them to be more accepting and also report unwanted behaviours towards children who might be viewed as 'different' by other children who have less of an understanding about peers with disabilities and therefore might require reasonable adjustments.

 We do this by carefully planning sessions (in class and collective worship sessions), which teach the children about the needs of their peers within the class and/or school (with the child and parent's consent), so that there is a clear understanding of how a child's needs might result in them being educated or supported in a different way.
-This helps to eradicate any feelings of injustice, inequality, inequity or unfairness.
+This helps to eradicate any feelings of injustice and inequality.
 We also plan for team-based and paired learning activities and rotate childrens' groupings to provide opportunities for all children to work together and learn from one another.
-As a thinking school and one which develops positive habits of mind, we focus heavily on social-emotional learning activities and reward positive, helpful, inclusive behaviour.
+As a thinking school and one, which develops positive habits of mind, we focus heavily on social-emotional learning activities and reward positive, helpful, inclusive behaviour.
 Our school value of compassion also means children are taught the importance of being motivated to ease others' suffering and offer support when needed.